SYSTEM 1 – HOW WE SHOP

 Our brain wants us to operate in this way, thinking fast, acting on intuition, on primed actions, most of which stem from our earlier sensorimotor life learning experiences, or the biases we’ve learned along the way.
 Because System 1 works at a subconscious level, we rarely describe its role in our decision making, preferring to reflect on the reasons we make choices based on the assumption that conscious thought- System 2 – is what drives us.

-When we conduct research, interviewing consumers and shoppers, we need to look beyond what they say they do, look and listen out for biases and heuristics, observe non verbal cues and actual, real-life behaviour.
+When we conduct research, interviewing consumers and shoppers, we need to look beyond what they say they do, and examine what they actually do, observe and listen out for biases and heuristics, in non verbal cues.

 Traditionally research agencies have shied away from using eye tracking in research.
 In the early days the technology was unwieldy and expensive.